-Here are a few sites I have found myself returning to most often (this is by no means a comprehensive list, but for now I’m adhering to the “rule of three”):
+Here are a few sites I find myself returning to most often (this is by no means a comprehensive list, but for now let’s adhere to the “rule of three”):

-Big Dog Little Dog’s Performance Juxtaposition has been online proudly since July 13, 1995 and has been one of my favorite go to sites for years.
-From ADDIE to Visualization Don Clark (retired Army E-7 now Instructional System Design Consultant) has captured and commented on almost any performance improvement and training concept there is.
-Whether you are new to the field of Training and/or Instructional Designing or you are a seasoned veteran of the learning domains this site proves to be an exceptional resource time and time again.
+The first website I have found immensely useful over the years is Big Dog Little Dog’s Performance Juxtaposition.
+This site has been online proudly since July 13, 1995 and serves (at least for me) as the go-to resource for all things training.
+From ADDIE to Visualization, site author Don Clark (retired Army E-7 now Instructional System Design Consultant) has captured and commented on almost any performance improvement and training concept there is.
+Whether you are new to the field of Training and/or Instructional Designing or if you are a seasoned veteran this site proves time and time again to be an exceptional resource.

-Doing things faster, better, stronger (oh and did I mention faster?) is the name of the game in today’s Instructional Design world.
-To help Instructional Designers keep pace with the market, Articulate, makers of the popular elearning creation tool Storyline, maintain a blog and robust online community (https://community.articulate.com ) to assist with not just Storyline concerns but also common instructional design conundrums, the rapid-elearning blog is an extension of the articulate community.
-While this rapid-elearning blog is a bit outdated, it still provides you with good tips and ideas to help manage elearning projects successfully.
+Doing things faster, better, stronger (did I remember to mention faster?) is the name of the game in today’s ID/learning content world.
+To help Instructional Designers keep pace with the ever-changing market Articulate (makers of the eLearning creation tool Storyline) maintain a blog and robust online community (https://community.articulate.com ).
+Not only does this help with Storyline concerns but the site also tackles common instructional design conundrums.
+A rapid-eLearning blog is an extension of the articulate community; and while this rapid-eLearning blog is a bit outdated, it still provides you with good tips and ideas to help manage eLearning projects successfully.

 No conversation about Instructional Design websites is complete without http://www.instructionaldesign.org.
-The sheer volume of information on this site makes it invaluable to burgeoning Instructional Designers and veterans alike.
-Don’t let the austere design put you off – the focus here is on substance, style simply follows.
-Never will I say that this site is unpleasant to look at or difficult to use, quite the opposite, its focus on content has liberated this page of glut and elevated it to an elegant font of information.
-Here you will find the mechanics that make the Instructional Design machine move; the why to the how; and the building blocks of sound course design.
-Before you can become a tastemaker or define the next big trend, you need to understand the fundamentals – here you will find those fundamentals all living together under one roof.
+The sheer volume of information on this site makes it an invaluable tool for burgeoning Instructional Designers and veterans alike.
+Don’t let the austere website design fool you – the focus here is on the substance of instructional design.
+I will never say that this site is unpleasant to look at or difficult to use, actually I feel quite the opposite.
+Content is laid out in a clear and easy to navigate way.
+On this site you will find the mechanics that make the Instructional Design machine work; you can find the why to the how; and you can fill your toolbox with the building blocks of sound course design.
+Before you can define the next big trend in instructional design, you will probably want to understand the fundamentals – on this site you will find those fundamentals all living together happily under one roof.